 While the Crusades ultimately resulted in defeat for Europeans and a Muslim victory, many argue that they successfully extended the reach of Christianity and Western civilization.
-The Roman Catholic Church experienced an increase in wealth, and the power of the Pope was elevated after the Crusades ended.
+The Roman Catholic Church experienced an increase in wealth, and the power of the Pope was elevated during the Crusades.

 Trade and transportation also improved throughout Europe as a result of the Crusades.
 The wars created a constant demand for supplies and transportation, which resulted in shipbuilding and the manufacturing of various supplies.